 EDIT: Autodesk 123D Design has been discontinued as of March 31st 2017.
-It is no longer available for download and already downloaded versions will no longer be supported.
+It is no longer available for download from the official site and already downloaded versions will no longer be supported.
+However, you are able to download it here (install at your own risk).

 After the post about Tinkercad we got a tip about Autodesk 123D Design.
 This is also a free CAD software under the same Autodesk 123D umbrella as Tinkercad.
 However, it contains a much larger array of tools and power than Tinkercad, and is actually closer to Fusion 360 (which we talked about in the intro post) than Tinkercad.